davispw/Kaleidoscope/plugins/Kaleidoscope-DynamicMacros/README.md

 a sequence of events (keys, mousekeys, etc), and do so whenever one presses the dynamic macro key.

+Dynamic macros are also similar to [EphemeralMacros][plugin:ephemeralmacros] but remain stored when the keyboard resets.
+This may or may not be what you want if your macro might contain sensitive information.

+ [plugin:ephemeralmacros]: Kaleidoscope-EphemeralMacros.md

 You can define up to 32 dynamic macros, there is no limit on their length, except the amount of storage available on the keyboard.